-Mount Sheridan in Cairns southern suburbs was our next residential destination.
-When Jenny and I bought the block of land for our last home, the suburb name was White Rock.
-However the developer referred to the area as Forest Gardens for marketing purposes.
-This identity crisis was resolved when the area was officially named Mount Sheridan.
+Cairns southern suburbs was where Jenny and I saw ourselves spending the rest of our lives.
+We purchased a block of land for our last home a few kilometres north of Bentley Park.
+At the time the name of the suburb we had bought in was White Rock.
+However the developer referred to the area as Forest Gardens (for marketing purposes).
+This identity crisis was resolved when the suburb was officially named as Mount Sheridan.

 This name for our southside suburb was taken from the mountain of the same name, located to the west of us, in Lamb Range.
 Moving to Mount Sheridan would be my final move.
 More importantly it would be the birthplace of our only child, Katherine Louise Pyne (Kate).
 Her arrival and her early years were the highlight of my life.
 Kate continues to be my pride and joy.
 As an unknown author once observed, “A daughter may outgrow your lap, but she will never outgrow your heart.”